mizamae/TPV/README.md

 ```
 Login by introducing the generated identifier in the login field.
 The login process has been conceived so that identifiers can be printed in a personal card as a barcode and easily read with a barcode scanner.
-Once login, the base page is shown where different actions can be executed by clicking in the corresponding buttons.
+Once logged in, the base page is shown where different actions can be executed by clicking in the corresponding buttons.
 - NEW BILL: starts a new bill and products can be asociated to it
 - NEW CUSTOMER: new customer profile can be created
 - STOCK: the units in stock (and the cost and selling price) of the different consumables can be edited here